AldrichhhXO/WebCrawler/README.md

 ### Stock Prediction Algorithm

-Although our stock prediction algorithm is still to be determined; possible key factors may include

-	1. Looking for the lines of support and / or resistance.
-	2. Dividends and stock splits
-	3. Observing historic trading volumes
+Due to the time constraint that we had, we were not able to construct a solid prediction algorithm.
+However, our current prediction algorithm will mainly be based on the rate of change within the stock prices.

 ### Stocks